 Engelman, E. 1972.
 Engelman's farewell view.
 CA: Intellectual Digest 2[Jan.]:74.
 Frazer, J.G.
 1890.
 The Golden Bough.
 London: Macmillan.
 2 vols.
 Masson, J.M.
 1984.
 The Assault on Truth.
 New York: Farrar, Straus and Giroux.
 Semitis, I.G.
 1987.
 Sigm

 When claims are made that certain animals known only by their fossils are "extinct," all that is really meant is that no living specimens have been found.
 For example, the oceans are the least explored area of this planet and undoubtedly contain many creatures that are passing into extinction without ever having been discovered.
 The plesiosaur may possibly be one such example.
-On the other hand, when species once abundant in historical times, such as the carrier pigeon, are no longer seen, it can be said with reasonable confidence that they are indeed extinct.

 1. The Fall of man took place in the Garden of Eden.
 Adam and Eve had been created in perfection in a perfect world; they were physically perfect and quickly becoming full of God's wisdom.
 There were three kinds of tree in the Garden: trees to provide food, the Tree of the Knowledge of Good and Evil and the Tree of Life.
 Satan tempted Eve where she was most vunerable: pride.
 He offered the opportunity for Adam and Eve to obtain wisdom without having to go to God each time; they would thus be independant.